-Today is my first day designing as part of the Crafting By Designs team! ::squee!!:: This is an amazing opportunity Doris and the group gave me and I am so grateful.
+I created a Birthday Cake Card because Today is my first day designing as part of the Crafting By Designs team! ::squee!!:: This is an amazing opportunity Doris and the group gave me and I am so grateful.
 This group is excellent, so definitely check out their inspiration, and maybe try one of the challenges!
 This challenge has a prize of TWO digital stamps.
 The theme is “Food and Drink,” so I definitely think CAKE!

 I used the Baking Brian digital stamp from Dr. Digi for this birthday card.
 Isn’t he just too fun to pass up??

 I’ve been a stamper for many years, and love to try the newest techniques.
 Digital stamps are becoming more and more popular, but it was a little intimidating to try!
 Let me assure you they are super easy to work with, and with a minimal knowledge around a computer (if you are reading this, then that includes you!) you can adjust each by size, orientation, and many other features to make it exactly how you want for your creations.

 Interested in learning how to use digital stamps?
 Check out this Guide to Digital Stamps.

 Do you have any tips you’d like to share or questions regarding digital stamps?
 Leave a comment below — we’d love to hear them and chat!
 Let’s all help each other learn.

 - Cut Very Vanilla cardstock to 8 1/2″ x 5 1/2.”
 Fold in half for your cardbase.